codevogel/adventofcode-templates/README.md

 # What is this?

-This repository provides a collection of templates that help you get started with solving the Advent of Code puzzles in various programming languages.
+This repository provides a collection of minimal, bare-bones templates that help you get started with solving the Advent of Code puzzles in various programming languages.

 These examples are not meant as a 'best practice', but rather as a starting point for beginners: They are intended for people who are new to programming and don't know where to get started.
-The examples simply read the input from a file, and print the result to the console.
+The examples simply read each line of the input from a file into an array of strings, and then prints each line to the console.
 You should be able to figure it out from there!

 # How to use